 The reason why the CFP is looked at from the viewpoint of projection methods can be appreciated by the following brief comments, that we made in earlier publications, regarding projection methods in general.
 Projections onto sets are used in a variety of methods in optimization theory but not every method that uses projections really belongs to the class of projection methods.
-Projection methods are iterative algorithms that use projections onto sets while relying on the general principle that when a family of (usually closed and convex) sets is present then projections onto the given individual sets are easier to perform then projections onto other sets (intersections, image sets under some transformation, etc.) that are derived from the given individual sets.
+Projection methods are iterative algorithms which use projections onto sets.
+They rely on the general principle that projections onto the given individual sets are easier to perform then projections onto other sets derived from the given individual sets (intersections, image sets under some transformation, etc.)